Tenbric

 Applications

-The same core signal logic has produced validated results across hardware telemetry and network data, supporting multiple application paths from a shared research base.
+The same core signal logic has produced validated results across hardware telemetry, network data, and robotic tactile sensing, supporting multiple application paths from a shared research base.

 Active · Hardware demonstrator stage